jaronoff97/blog/_posts/2016-05-13-Control-Flow-Part-2.md

 * list.**insert(index, obj)** #put an object at a certain place
 * list.**remove(obj)** #get rid of an object if it's there

+Next time we're going to go over a different kind of list called a dictionary.
+In the meantime, I'd suggest to make a program that uses lists and some of the other things we've learned.